entelognathus/galeaspid-phylogeny/galeaspid character list.md

 > - long postbranchial division of headshield in dorsal aspect

-71. Length/width ratio of postbranchial division of headshield in dorsal aspect: (0) >0.5; (1) <=0.5.
+71. Length/width ratio of postbranchial division of headshield in dorsal aspect: (0) >0.5; (1) ≤ 0.5.
 > - This is a character added by Lin et al. (in prep.).

-> - This character is contingent on long postbranchial division of headshield in dorsal aspect (#70, this analysis).
+> - This character is contingent on the long postbranchial division of headshield in dorsal aspect (#70, this analysis).

 72. Inter-branchial region: (0) absent; (1) present.
 > - This is a character added by Lin et al. (in prep.).
-It is a unique region in polybranchiaspiformy galeaspids, in which  the post-branchial walls are squeezed from horizontal to oblique, and even to vertical by the increase of branchial fossae.
+It is a unique region in polybranchiaspiform galeaspids, in which the post-branchial walls are squeezed from horizontal to oblique, and even to vertical by the increase of branchial fossae.

 73. Shape of inter-branchial region: (0) cylinder; (1) triangle.
 > - This is a character added by Lin et al. (in prep.).
-This character defines the Shape of the inter-branchial region.
+This character defines the shape of the inter-branchial region.

 > - This character is contingent on the presence of the interbranchial region (#73, this analysis).